thirumurthis/Learnings/K8s/operator/operator-sdk-framework.md

 ## About Operator framework

-Operator framework provides tools to extend the Kuberentes API, it can be used to create a new resource in the Kubernetes cluster.
-For example, when we issue `kubectl api-resource` will list the resource info. with operators we can create new resource and once deployed will be listed here.
+- Operator framework provides tools to extend the Kuberentes API, `kubectl api-resource` will list the existing resources from the cluster API with operator framework we can create a new resource and deploy it to the cluster.

-Once the operator-sdk project is scaffolded and initialized, we can update the `*type.go` file which will be used to generate(CRD).
-The reconciler logic goes into *controller.go
+- Operator-SDK CLI provides option to scaffolded the project and updates the project with the resource cordinates like Kind, Version and Group used to identify once the new resource is deployed to cluster.
+Few of the files will be edited, api/<version/`*type.go` file contains the go struct where we can define the properties this will be used to generate(CRD).
+The reconciler logic goes into *controller.go, the entry point will be the `main.go` file.
+The operator-sdk project utlizes kubebuilder undeneath.
+The details are explained later.
+The operator-sdk already has the code to create new manager in `main.go` and provides the basic code structure for reconciler logic under `controllers/` folder.

+- Once the CRD is deployed to the cluster, we need a controller logic which will monitor for any changes to the resources.
+For example, when the resource is created the controller will know of this event and in operator will invoke the defined function.

 ### Install GoLang in WSL2